nkcs-iclab/linglong/README.md

 - Remove the `mcpt` package and replace it with the `linglong` package.
 - Remove RLHF support.
 This feature will be re-implemented in the future.
 - Remove all experimental features.
 These features will be considered for re-implementation in the future.
+- *Evaluation:* Remove the evaluation module.
+This module will be re-implemented in the future.

 ### 0.9